 What is it?

-The American Academy of Pediatrics (AAP) NICU Verification Program provides a survey service to verify a neonatal intensive care unit (NICU) meets the standards set by the Texas rules for a selected level of care.
+The American Academy of Pediatrics (AAP) NICU Verification Program provides a survey service to verify a neonatal intensive care unit (NICU) meets a state’s standards for a selected level of care and/or standards as outlined in the AAP statement, Levels of Neonatal Care.

 Why should NICU facilities be interested?